awsdocs/amazon-athena-user-guide/doc_source/tables-databases-columns-names.md

 ## Special characters<a name="ate-table-database-and-column-names-special-characters"></a>

+Special characters other than underscore \(\_\) are not supported\.
+For more information, see the Apache Hive [LanguageManual DDL](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL) documentation\.

+**Important**
-You may have to use backticks or double quotes to enclose Athena table, view, database, or column names that contain special characters\.
+Although you may succeed in creating table, view, database, or column names that contain special characters other than underscore by enclosing them in backtick \(`\) characters, subsequent DDL or DML queries that reference them can fail\.

 ### Names that begin with an underscore<a name="names-that-begin-with-an-underscore"></a>